 Giles can restore your health by pragmatically using powerful methods of natural healing.
 He learned these in his University training and clinical internship in a Chinese hospital; and refined them in clinical practice with the guidance of experienced mentors.
 His path from contact sports to the less forceful disciplines of aikijujutsu and taijiquan has made him a dedicated and empathetic practitioner with a personal knowledge of the causes and treatment of musculo-skeletal conditions, especially those endured by active people.
 An awareness of the prevalence of digestive problems has made him devote himself to finding the best Chinese Medicine treatments for them and he has successfully applied these methods in clinic.

-Appointments with Giles in Fitzroy are available on Sundays.
+Appointments with Giles in Collingwood are available on Saturdays.

 So how did a white boy become a Chinese Medicine Doctor?
 Somehow the path led there.